apache/mxnet/benchmark/opperf/README.md

 ## Usecase 1 - Run benchmarks for all the operators

-Below command runs all the MXNet operators (NDArray and Gluon) benchmarks with default inputs and saves the final result as JSON in the provided file.
+Below command runs all the MXNet operators (NDArray) benchmarks with default inputs and saves the final result as JSON in the given file.

 ```
 python incubator-mxnet/benchmark/opperf/opperf.py --output-format json --output-file mxnet_operator_benchmark_results.json
 ```

-**Other Options:**
+**Other Supported Options:**

-1. **output-format** : json or md for markdown file output or csv.
+1. **output-format** : `json` or `md` for markdown file output or csv.

-2. **ctx** : By default, cpu on CPU machine, gpu(0) on GPU machine.
+2. **ctx** : `cpu` or `gpu`.
+By default, cpu on CPU machine, gpu(0) on GPU machine.
 You can override and set the global context for all operator benchmarks.
 Example: --ctx gpu(2).

-3. **dtype** : By default, float32.
+3. **dtype** : By default, `float32`.
 You can override and set the global dtype for all operator benchmarks.
 Example: --dtype float64.

 ## Usecase 2 - Run benchmarks for all the operators in a specific category